dart-archive/www.dartlang.org/src/site/articles/snapshots/index.markdown

 ## Summary

-We are currently working on trying to make the size of snapshots smaller, as that has a direct impact on startup times.
-As a part of this exercise,
-some of the less frequently used libraries might be removed from the full snapshot.

 You can find more information about snapshots and how they are implemented by browsing the files in the [dart/runtime/vm directory](http://code.google.com/p/dart/source/browse/#svn%2Fbranches%2Fbleeding_edge%2Fdart%2Fruntime%2Fvm).